-South Africa has historically grown its economy primarily through mining and the use of nonrenewable resources.
+South Africa has historically grown its economy primarily through mining and the use of non-renewable resources.
 As these resources become increasingly limited, new technologies are being used to enable economic growth.
 The potential for industrial biotechnology to contribute to the bio-economy focuses on industry and sustainable environmental management.
-The focus on industry involves biobased chemicals, biomaterials and bio-energy, whereas the focus on sustainable environmental management involves water and waste as means of providing environmental sustainability for the industrial bio-economy.
+The focus on industry involves bio-based chemicals, biomaterials and bioenergy, whereas the focus on sustainable environmental management involves water and waste as means of providing environmental sustainability for the industrial bio-economy.

 Furthermore, in line with global trends, there is a growing need to explore alternative and/or renewable raw materials for the production of commercially important products.
-Building a sustainable bioeconomy requires a source of renewable materials.
+Building a sustainable bio-economy requires a source of renewable materials.
 Plant biomass is widely considered a potentially useful substrate for use as raw material, but processes need to be optimised to make this a feasible option.
-Traditionally, South African agriculture does not process plant by-products, resulting in more than 20 million tons of underutilised resources each year, with the uncontrolled growth of invasive plants contributing a further 17 million tons.
-There is therefore a need for enabling technologies that provide a feasible conversion of biomass at the industrial scale to a variety of value-added products that would also lead to job creation.
-Biorefineries are seen by many as key components of a strong, diversified bioeconomy to enable the efficient conversion of a broad range of biomass feedstocks into commercially viable bioproducts.
+Traditionally, South African agriculture does not process plant by-products, resulting in more than

-6Public perceptions of biotechnology in South Africa (2018)
+Public perceptions of biotechnology in South Africa (2018).